mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/create-secrets/index.md

 1. Click **Create**.

+**Note:** It is not possible to create upload binary file using the GUI.
+Only CLI can be used to upload binary files.

 # <a name="api"></a>Creating key-value pair secrets using the API

 This procedure describes how to create a secret called `my-secret` inside the `developer` path.